 While there is never a guarantee in any successful medical procedure, and we are aware of the existing surgical risks, when physicians adhere to trusted techniques, surgical errors – including surgical mistakes – can be significantly reduced.

-Rosenfeld Injury Lawyers, LLC is an established personal injury law firm ready to prosecute a preventable surgical error involving a serious injury or death of someone you love to the fullest extent of the law in Illinois.
+Rosenfeld Injury Lawyers, LLC is an established personal injury law firm ready to prosecute a preventable surgical error involving a serious injury or wrongful death of someone you love to the fullest extent of the law in Illinois.

 What Is a Surgical Error?